giongto35/cloud-morph/README.md

 #### Why Golang, FFMPEG, C++

 - FFMPEG is used to grab XVFB Display (built-in functionality) and convert it to the VPX video stream.
 It can be substituted with GStreamer or any custom encoding solution.
-- C++ is chosen because it has good support for WindowAPI.
+- C++ is chosen because it has good support for WindowsAPI.
 - Golang is not really a crucial part of this design.
 It helps spawn Webserver conveniently.
 With [Pion](https://github.com/pion/webrtc/) library in Go, WebRTC streaming becomes really handy.

 ## Roadmap

-- Fully Dockerize Webserver, so it's easier to setup.
+- Performance improvement.
 - Multiplex application sessions.
-Currently, one server can spawn only one application, and all users access the same session.
-(Collaborative gameplay)
+Currently, only collaborative mode is supported, which serves all application's sessions from the same single instance.
 - Improve flow to deploy app needs initialization.
-- Performance improvement.
+- Integrate with Lutris to simplify game initialization.
+- Web Mobile controller supprt.
+Currently, mouse click is simulated.
 - Packaging frontend as a component.